If you like Skforecast , please give us a star on GitHub! ⭐️

 data.head(3)

-# Check index is complete or there are missing values
+# Check index is complete and there are not missing values

 # ==============================================================================